crispinprojects/talkcalendar/README.md

 ### Adding New Event

 * Select event date using the calendar
-* Select "New Event" from the menu (or press Ctrl+n) to invoke the "New Event" window
+* Select "Event->New Event" from the menu or press Ctrl+n to invoke the "New Event" window
 * Enter the event summary (e.g. meeting, birthday, anniversary, doctor, dentist etc.)
 * Enter the description (optional)
 * Enter the location (optional)